Top 10 Ways to Tell You Spend Too Much Time on the Internet

 Puffin on mobile if you have a slow connection.

+Google Chrome, people.
 That's like asking me if my username is RockFashionista.

-The Internet is how the eight year old me discovered the "reproductive process."
-I Googled "what does it mean to be a virgin"?
+The Internet is how the eight-year-old me discovered the "reproductive process."
+I Googled "what does it mean to be a virgin?"

 You can get up and move if you are using a phone and tablet.

-Wow that's bad if your doing that.
+Wow, that's bad if you're doing that.

 Basically an iPad and a laptop.

-The Contenders
+The Newcomers

 It's easier to make friends online because they don't judge you on your looks.
 It's about personality.